 - Students who are not declared Communication Studies majors or who have not finished the Communication Studies prerequisite courses with a 2.7 prerequisite grade point average or higher are not eligible to receive credit through Comm 321

-For additional information please refer to the Comm 321: Undergraduate Internship Policies and Prodcedures.
-Applications for Comm 321 are available in the department office or on the Comm undergraduate CTools Site.
+For additional information please refer to the COMM 321: Undergraduate Internship Policies and Procedures.
+Applications for Comm 321 are available in the department office.